**Adelaide is not taking new athletes. However, Kennett currently has three athletes slots available.**

-I began writing this blog when I started bike racing in the winter of 2014.
-In February 2014 I promoted the Gebhardt Automotive Cycling Classic, a successful one-day bike race in Colorado.
+I started bike racing in the winter of 2014.
+In February 2014, I promoted the Gebhardt Automotive Cycling Classic, a successful one-day bike race in Colorado.
 My production company was called Be the Beast Racing.
-On October 18, 2014 I crashed with a car that stopped in the middle of my lane.
+On October 18, 2014 I crashed with a car that pulled out in front of me while I was training for an iron-distance triathlon.
 My fiance wrote a heart-wrenching blog post that reached people worldwide.
 All of a sudden people knew my story and wanted to hear updates of my progress.
-So in my blog you’ll find the story of my recovery.
+In my blog, you’ll find the story of my recovery.
 However, now I’m healthy again.
-My return to the sport has brought me back to being one of the top age-group athletes in Colorado and I’ve got even bigger personal aspirations.
+My return to the sport brought me back to being one of the top age-group athletes in Colorado, and a few years later I qualified as a professional.

 Be the Beast Racing is returning in a slightly different form.
 Now the business will be called Be the Beast Coaching.
 I’m available to be your coach, to offer you advice through consulting, or speak for a group you have.